-Our Northamptonshire mills currently export to over 80 countries around the world.
-We employ around 1,800 staff members internationally, with the majority based within the UK, undertaking a range of roles including marketing, sales, manufacturing, finance, IT, HR, strategy and export.
-We also have employees undertaking sales and marketing roles based in North America, Canada, Spain, UAE, China, Ireland and Germany.
+Our Northamptonshire production units currently export to over 80 countries around the world.
+We employ around 1,200 staff members internationally, with the majority based within the UK, undertaking a range of roles including marketing, sales, manufacturing, finance, IT, HR, strategy and export.
+We also have employees undertaking sales and marketing roles based in Spain, UAE, China, Ireland and Germany.

-We use agency labour in our UK manufacturing areas, which is sourced through a reputable recruitment agency.
-We also have third party suppliers on site which provide contractors.
+We use agency labour in our UK manufacturing areas, which is sourced through reputable recruitment agencies.
+We also have third party suppliers on site who provide contractors.
 We outsource certain services where specific expertise may be required and a number of non-key activities, such as engineer support, site maintenance and logistics are also outsourced.
 Appropriate right to work checks are conducted in partnership with those agencies.

-All of the wheat for our big Weetabix biscuits is harvested less than 50 miles from our Burton Latimer mill by our Grower Group, which is formed of around 160 farmers dedicated to best practice and responsible production.
+All of the wheat for our core Weetabix biscuit range is grown within 50 miles from our Burton Latimer production units by our Grower Group, which is formed of around 160 farmers dedicated to best practice and responsible production.

-Within our direct supply chain, there are 83 different raw materials and co-managed vendor parties, and 44 packaging vendor parties.
+Within our direct supply chain, there are 83 different raw material and co-managed vendor parties, and 44 packaging vendor parties.
 Our indirect supply chain currently consists of 720 active suppliers.